k-jingyang/firecracker-cp/README.md

 1. What is [ballooning](https://www.youtube.com/watch?v=mxproh2qaU8)?
    - I've seen it at work too.
 2. Where is `host-local` IPAM storing IP addresses
+   1. In
 3. Why is it right to create the `/rom` folder while the `pivot_root` is `/mnt/rom`
-   1. Most likely `pivot_root` details
+   1. Most likely details of `pivot_root`

 ## To-Do
-1. Fix `pivot_root: failed to change root from '/mnt' to '/mnt/rom': No such file or directory`
-2. Is there a way for doing hot reload?
-3. See how we can improve and redirect logging
-   1. 2 types of logging -> control plane's, and the uVM's logs
-4. Passing in SSH public key!
+1. Passing in SSH public key, via disk image
-5. Try out MMDS v2, and use that
-6. Figure out how to run script on uVM boot to get the SSH key
+2. Getting the IP address of the newly created VM
+   1. Read from last_reserved_ip.0

 ## On CNI
 1. CNI is responsible for inserting an interface into a network namespace and configures the interface (e.g. assigning an IP address)